Santa Clara Truck Accident Lawyers

 The National Transportation Safety Board (NTSB) states that NTSB analysis of Fatal Accident Reporting System (FARS) data indicated 3,169 fatal accidents in which 3,783 people were killed.
 Fatigue was coded as a related factor for at least one truck driver in 1.67 percent (or 53 of 3,169) of the fatal heavy truck accidents.

 NTSB said it believed the frequency of driver fatigue was underreported in FARS with regard to truck drivers.
-Research suggested that fatigue was a contributing factor in 30 to 40 percent of all heavy truck accidents.
+Research indicates that fatigue is a contributing factor in approximately 13 percent of commercial truck crashes, according to the Federal Motor Carrier Safety Administration’s Large Truck Crash Causation Study.

 They completed a study on 182 fatal heavy truck accidents involving truck drivers, constituting a census of such incidents in eight participating states.
-The NTSB believed that the 31 percent prevalence of fatigue in these fatal accidents provided a reliable estimate of the frequency of fatigue in truck accidents.
+The study’s findings on fatigue prevalence in fatal truck accidents contribute to our understanding of this safety issue, though researchers note the complexity of determining exact causation in crash investigations.

 Distracted Driving